19hours/sg-statutes/Acts/Animals and Birds Act.md

 (k) to provide for the control and improvement of animal or bird production in respect of breeding, nutrition, health, management, husbandry and method of production;

-(l) to provide for the supply, collection and compilation of information and statistics of animals and birds and their products;
+(l) to provide for the supply, collection and compilation of information and statistics of animals and birds and their products, including prescribing the records that must be kept by licensees and the provision of returns and other information by licensees to the Director-General with respect to the animals or birds or their products which are the subject of activity authorised by the licence;

+[Act 10 of 2019 wef 01/04/2019]

 (m) to provide for the establishment and designation of quarantine stations;